+The more common cycling knee injury will be repetitive motion problems due to faulty underlying biomechanics that cause an overuse syndrome.
+These include quadriceps or patellar tendonitis, ilial-tibial band syndrome and rarely hamstring tendonitis.
+Rarely will there be an injury from cycling be an actual knee joint issue.
+Even those people with severe degenerative joint disease of the knee joint are usually able to cycle on a bike and benefit from it.
+There is not the trauma to the joint that there is with weight bearing exercise.
 The perfect bike fit for an individual and his/her bike means the marriage of the two is also perfect.
 This means the various settings of seat height, saddle position, foot/cleat position, toe-in vs toe-out, stem height and/or stem length and Q factor distance must be optimized to the specific individual's unique biomechanics, geometry, flexibility and goals.
 Foot pronation and/or supination is another often critical fitting factor that is often missed and best fixed by custom made cycling orthotics that are worn in one's everyday shoes as well as in their cycling shoes.
 Keeping the foot in a neutral position has tremendous benefits for knee function when riding.

 The Q factor is an often overlooked factor in bike fitting that when ignored, is a major contributing factor to cycling knee injury.
 Lateral knee pain is very commonly related to a Q factor that is too narrow as is pain from the foot all the way up to the hip while riding in many cyclists.
 The Q factor specifically is the distance between the feet when placed on the pedals.
 Road bikes tend to have a narrower Q factor than mountain bikes due to a narrower bottom bracket.
 Recumbent cyclists often benefit from a wider Q factor due to the natural "knees out" position one's knees assume when in the sitting position.